EQ1100E: Equine Myofascial Release Level I

 £895.50 – £995.00

 Instructor: Ruth Mitchell-Golladay, PT, EEBW

-Others who are just starting out will find this an easy approach for understanding and applying the modality.
-Lots of hands-on sessions!
+This course has a strong emphasis on practical labs!
 Ruth is constantly allowing this course to evolve with her ever-increasing knowledge.
 Like many of our instructors, she too continues her education to enhance her skills by attending conferences, events, courses and workshops.

 - myofascial/osseous and related structures

 - conformation and definition of common equine injuries